 - If the test-driven car is faulty, the dealership will take full responsibility for the repairs.
 If anyone is injured, the dealership’s insurance company will have to compensate for it too.

-You can schedule a virtual appointment online and our Sales Advisor will bring you on a video tour around your used car of choice.
-If you decide to purchase the car, the Carsome Sales Advisor will handle the paperwork and arrange for home delivery.
+You can schedule a virtual appointment online and our CARSOME consultant will bring you on a video tour around your used car of choice.
+If you decide to purchase the car, our consultant will handle the paperwork and arrange for home delivery.
 Once the car is delivered, you can ‘Test Own’ it which is essentially testing it out at the comfort of your own surroundings.
 If you decide that you don’t like it, you can return it within five days for a full refund – no questions asked.

-To ensure peace of mind, all Carsome cars are Carsome Certified following a stringent 175-point inspection to make sure it is free of major accidents, frame or flood damage.
-Besides that, Carsome Certified cars are reconditioned to ensure they are in a roadworthy shape for you.
+To ensure peace of mind, all CARSOME Certified cars have passed a stringent 175-point inspection to make sure it is free of major accident and flood damage.
+Besides that, CARSOME Certified cars are reconditioned professionally to ensure safety beyond standards, complete comfort, and refurbished aesthetics.

 - One-year warranty: Our journey with you does not stop after you buy a car.
 We will give you a warranty to ensure you have coverage within your first year.